top of page

 This one day woodworking course will have participants building a classic 5 board bench from locally milled Cypress Pine, perfect for a verandah or by the back door.
 Course will be capped at 4 participants and will be taught by Scott Rowlings.
 COST: $280

-Traditional Soapmaking
+Traditional Cold Process Soapmaking

-Dates 10th May Humanitix
+Dates 11th October Humanitix

 This one day Traditional Soap Making course will have participants making 1 or 2 batches of traditional soap, and learning the theory behind this traditional craft.
 Course will be capped at 4 participants and will be taught by Jan Kates from The Champagne Soapery COST: $260